 - We believe that an artist must be provided with a rigorous curriculum that allows mastery of the skills of his or her particular area of interest, be it in acting, directing, playwriting, dramaturgy, design, or production.

 - We believe that every member of our community is a part of the artistic home that we create together.
 In that home, we nurture an appreciation of challenge, a conviction for the value of everyone’s potential, and a belief in the need for intellectual growth as a core part of developing artistic growth.

 To prepare students thoroughly for substantive artistic and commercial careers, the theatre class schedule, production regimen, and professional review are rigorous.
 Central to this conservatory training is extensive practical experience.
 Learning nurtured in the classroom and the studio is mastered in the excitement of public performance.
-The School of Theatre produces a number of fully mounted productions each season in the flexible Stewart F. Lane and Bonnie Comley Studio 210, in the elegant proscenium stage of the Boston University Theatre, and at Wimberly Theatre at the Boston Center for the Arts.
-Anywhere from 25 to 40 projects can be produced annually in the studio theatres of the College of Fine Arts, each offering a unique, intimate, and experimental performance experience.
-The design and production programs supplement their theatre arts production activities by designing and producing two operas for the Opera Institute on the Boston University Theatre proscenium stage.
+The School of Theatre produces a number of fully mounted productions each season in the state-of-the-art Booth Theatre, multiple spaces in 855 Comm Ave, across campus, and occasionally in the city of Boston.
+Anywhere from 25 to 40 projects can be produced annually, each offering a unique, intimate, and experimental performance experience.
+The design and production programs supplement their theatre arts production activities by designing and producing two operas for the Opera Institute in various locations.